ihmwg/python-ihm/README.md

-# python-ihm
+# Python-IHM

-Python package for handling IHM mmCIF files
+This is a Python package to assist in handling mmCIF files compliant with the integrative/hybrid modeling (IHM) extension.